United States presidential primary: Rotating regional primary system

 The National Association of Secretaries of State has endorsed a rotating regional primary system, with the country split into four regions: the West, the Midwest, the South, and the Northeast.
 Unlike the Delaware Plan and the American Plan, the Rotating Regional Primary System would lower campaigning costs by restricting groups of primaries to single, contiguous regions.

 Author and political scientist Larry J. Sabato is also a proponent of this plan, but his proposal would have the order of regional primaries determined by lottery on January 1 of each presidential election year instead of on a rotating basis.
 In addition, his plan would allow for a few small population states, such as Iowa and New Hampshire, to hold their primaries in advance of the first region.

 Criticisms of the regional plan include the higher entry costs than the other plans (since 1/4 of the country would vote in the first regional), and the political bias of certain regions (the South or the Northeast) unduly influencing the selection of a nominee.

-Inter regional primary plan
+Interregional primary plan

 In the interregional primary plan, the country is divided into geographical regions.
 On each primary date from March to June, one state from each of six regions votes.
 Each election date would contain a wide variety of perspectives.
 The order of the states in each region is set by a lottery.
 In a 24-year cycle, every state would have a chance to be among the first primary states.
 The primary criticism of this plan is that travel costs would be quite high: in each round, candidates would essentially have to cover the entire country to campaign effectively.
 Contrary to most reform plans, this would reduce the ability of lesser-funded candidates to build up from small contests to large ones.